rodrigosiviero/retropiesplashscreen/README.md

 It will work *only* with:

-RetroPie SD Image 2.3 do not try use it with older versions paths may be different.
+RetroPie SD Image *2.3+* do not try use it with older versions paths may be different.

+Tested with:

+RetroPie SD Image *2.3*
+RetroPie SD Image *2.6*
+RetroPie SD Image *3.0beta2*

 Usage
 ====================